Three Streamlined Phases from Inquiry to Project Kickoff

 Enterprises frequently know the problems that challenge their digital business initiative, but they need assistance in developing solutions.
 As a result, smart CIOs and other enterprise stakeholders screen MSPs, identify two to three potential partners, and engage the MSPs to conduct a collaborative workshop where the two parties create an innovative, agile solution.

 These agile workshops help us jump from the zero moment of truth (ZMOT), a term coined by Google that refers to online research about a product or service before making a purchase, to the second moment of truth (SMOT), when a customer purchases a product and understands its quality as promised by its brand.

 That’s why we strongly believe that COVID-19 will accelerate the trend to replace RFPs with agile workshops.
 Many organizations are fast-tracking their digital sourcing strategy.
 In the process, they are finding that adjustments they have made due to COVID-19, such as increasing the number of remote workers and finding new ways of doing business with customers, rely on a more secure, compliant infrastructure.

 After working with many clients who have an extreme focus on moving fast and becoming more agile, we created an agile process for quickly responding to customer needs.
 “Zero to 90 MPH” engages customers in an agile cycle, from inquiry to project kickoff, in 90 days—often more speedily than that.
 The process is driven by three guiding principles:

 - Operational Agility: The right people and processes to accelerate contracts

-- Flexibility: The ability to tap into HCL’s large team ecosystem
+- Flexibility: The ability to tap into HCLTech’s large team ecosystem

 - Commitment: The ability to kick off a project within 90 days